thauburger/basic-auth-mongoose/README.md

 Basic-auth provides:

-- Required `username` and `password` properties
+- `username` and `password` properties added to your schema
 - A simple `authenticate` method to use when signing users into your service
 - Automatic password encryption
 - Framework agnostic authentication and storage.
-Use it with Express, Passport, or on it's own.
+Use it with Express, Passport, or on its own.

 ##Installation